Sunscreen, an intrinsic part of the summer experience, has spent a lot of time in the news cycle of late, unfortunately not for good reasons.

 Fans of Dr. Robinson’s JAS Just Amazing Skincare line of plant-based facial cleansers and moisturizers will also be happy to hear that the doctor is hard at work formulating his own sunscreen product that will provide adequate protection from UVA and UVB rays, but without the chemical ingredients currently being called into question.

 Nicola A. Quatrano, MD, of Westchester Dermatology recommends Neutrogena’s Sheer Zinc formula (zinc oxide-based) “which you can find in any CVS,” and Supergoop Smooth and Poreless (zinc oxide/titanium dioxide blend) which is a bit pricier but offers a much more visually appealing finish than many other mineral sunscreens.
-Blue Lizard, she adds, is also safe and great for kids.
+Blue Lizard‘s new mineral-based formulations, she adds, are also safe and great for both kids and the environment.

 “I try to always offer a range of options for different patients,” she says.